-2. Use the cursor keys to select a tab; or use the cursor keys to locate an item and press Enter to select the item.
+2. Use the pointer keys to select a tab; or use the pointer keys to locate an item and press Enter to select it.
 Then a submenu is displayed.

 Note: Some menu items are displayed only if the computer supports the corresponding features.